Noah2610/LD45-WorkingTitle/DESIGN.md

     Gives the player its full set of animations (idle, walking, jumping, etc.).
   - `AddEnemySprite`
     Adds full animations to all enemies.
+  - `AddRun`
+    Gives the player the ability to move faster using the run button.
   - `SetSong1`
     Play first song.
   - `SetSong2`